IKIM-Essen/ClusterDocs/docs/getting-started/macos.md

 ## 5. Add VS Code only after Terminal works

-For most users, VS Code with Microsoft's Remote - SSH extension is the easiest day-to-day editor.
-Follow the dedicated
-[VS Code with RCC](vscode.md) section and select `{{ ssh_target_alias }}` as the
+For advanced users who need the command-line/developer path, VS Code with Microsoft's Remote - SSH extension is a convenient day-to-day editor.
+Follow the dedicated [VS Code with RCC](vscode.md) section and select `{{ ssh_target_alias }}` as the destination.
-destination.
 VS Code uses the same configuration and cannot repair an SSH connection that fails in Terminal.

 Use the shell host to edit code, use Git, submit jobs, and inspect logs.
 Submit computation through Slurm.